Emil Artin: Professorship at Hamburg

 Courant arranged for Artin to receive a stipend for the summer of 1922 in Göttingen, which occasioned his declining a position offered him at the University of Kiel.
 The following October, however, he accepted an equivalent position at Hamburg, where in 1923, he completed the Habilitation thesis (required of aspirants to a professorship in Germany), and on July 24 advanced to the rank of Privatdozent.

 On April 1, 1925, Artin was promoted to Associate Professor (außerordentlicher Professor).
 In this year also, Artin applied for and was granted German citizenship.
 He was promoted to full Professor (ordentlicher Professor) on October 15, 1926.

 Early in the summer of 1925, Artin attended the Congress of the Wandervogel youth movement at Wilhelmshausen near Kassel with the intention of gathering a congenial group to undertake a trek through Iceland later that summer.
 Iceland (before the transforming presence of American and British forces stationed there during World War II) was still a primitive country in 1925, with a thinly scattered population and little transportation infrastructure.
 Artin succeeded in finding six young men to join him in this adventure.
 In the second half of August 1925, the group set out by steamer from Hamburg, first to Norway, where they boarded a second steamer that took them to Iceland, stopping at several of the small east fjord ports before arriving at their destination, Húsavík in the north of the island.
 Here the Wandervogel group disembarked, their initial goal, trekking down the Laxá River to Lake Mývatn.
 They made a circuit of the large, irregular lake, staying in farm houses, barns, and occasionally a tent as they went.
 When they slept in barns, it was often on piles of wet straw or hay.
 On those lucky occasions when they slept in beds, it could be nearly as damp on account of the rain trickling through the sod roofs.
 The tent leaked as well.

 Artin kept a meticulous journal of this trip, making daily entries in a neat, minuscule hand.
-He and several of the young men had brought cameras, so that the trek is documented also by nearly 200 photographs.
+He and several of the young men had brought cameras, so that the trek was also documented by nearly 200 photographs.
 Artin's journal attests to his overarching interest in the geology of this mid-Atlantic island, situated over the boundary of two tectonic plates whose shifting relation makes it geologically hyperactive.